shuva10v/opencity-dymamodb-ingester/README.md

 2. [spark-kinesis-ingester](./spark-kinesis-ingester/) reads data from S3 Data Lake (tables metadata comes from Glue Data Catalog) and puts it into Kinesis stream.
 [Open City Model](https://github.com/opencitymodel/opencitymodel) data partitioned by US states and on each invocation one random US state data processed.
 3. Lambda function [OpenCityDDBWriter](./lambda/lambda_ddb_writer.py) reads records from the Kinesis stream and puts it into DynamoDB table.
+4. Web application for navigating OpenCity data build with Lambda and API Gateway.

 Overall architecture: